mscott99/Obsidian-Paper-Export/README.md

     ```
 3. Clone this repository.
 4. Make a config file as described [below](#config-file).
-5. Optionally, add header and bibliography files to the output folder that is specified in the config file.
+5. Optionally, add header and bibliography files to the output folder specified in the config file.
 6. In a terminal, navigate to the repository folder and run the script:
     ```zsh
     julia ./src/main.jl <config_file_path>